 On February 16, 2016, the Lottery entered into a contract with IGT for an integrated gaming computer system, which was implemented on May 14, 2017.
 The initial term of this contract is for seven years from the operational start date, with the option to renew up to three additional one-year periods.
-During FY 2018-19, the Lottery exercised its option to renew this contract, which has an expiration date of May 13, 2025, as of June 30, 2020.
-This is the first of the three one-year renewals.

-The contract requires the Lottery to pay IGT 2.57 percent of weekly net sales.
+The contract requires the Lottery to pay IGT 2.58 percent of weekly net sales.
 In addition, the new contract includes the lottery gaming system, 70 percent of instant scratch-off ticket printing, warehousing, distribution, and telemarketing services.
-Net vendor service payments to IGT were approximately \$18.8 million in FY 2019-20 and approximately \$18.3 million in FY 2018-19.
+Net vendor service payments to IGT were approximately \$23.1 million in FY 2020-21 and approximately \$18.8 million in FY 2019-20.